nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 ## Description

 This repository contains compiled and curated datasets on COVID-19 epidemiology at the regional level in Italy, in the date range November 2020-May 2021.
 The repository is designed to enable data analysis on the effects of different kinds of restrictions on the spreading of the infection as well as on the efficacy of estimators used to predict when restrictions should be applied.
-The data sets are explicitly designed to give access to non-Italian speakers, and all the readme files are in English.
+The data sets are explicitly designed to give access to this data to non-Italian speakers, and all the readme files are in English.

 The repository was the outcome of the Computational Physics Laboratory Course taught in March-May 2021 at the Physics Department of the University of Milan
 (Teachers: Marco Cosentino Lagomarsino, Marco Gherardi; Data Challenge Supervisors: Federico Bassetti, Fabrizio Capuani, Pietro Cicuta, Jacopo Grilli)